Does the City of Eau Claire allow the launching of sky lanterns?

+The application period for the 2019-20 firefighter eligibility list has closed.
 We are one of many fire departments that participate in a regional testing process designed to identify a qualified pool of entry-level candidates that is coordinated by the Chippewa Valley Technical College.
-The deadline for solicitation of applications to establish the 2017-18 list has passed.
-The process to establish the 2018-19 eligibility list will commence in January 2018.
-Please visit http://firedepartmenthiring.com for further information.
+Solicitation of applications for the 2020-21 eligibility list will commence in January of 2020.
+Please visit http://firedepartmenthiring.com for further information on the application process.

 What number should I call if I need the fire department?

 For any emergency, you should dial 9-1-1.
 This will connect you with the Eau Claire County Communications Center.
 They will determine the proper agency and type of equipment that needs to respond to your situation.
 Be prepared to answer the call taker's questions about your location and what type of problem you're having.

 Fire hydrants are installed and maintained by the Eau Claire Water Utility.
 The water utility directly charges customers for Public Fire Protection (PFP) to pay for the production, storage, transmission, sale, and delivery of water for public fire protection purposes.
 The PFP charge is billed quarterly as a fixed charge based on the size of the water meter.
 This money is not available to the fire department or used to pay for any service provided by the fire department.